mkinful/CS330/README.md

 All of this aligns perfectly with my pursuit of a deeper understanding in becoming a better project manager.
 Courses like this one make me understand the difficulties engineers face and let me make informed decisions.
 The example I have shown here is where I can contribute to discussions on visualization tools, because of this knowledge.

 It effectively highlights all the valuable skills and strategies learned from this project in the CS-330 class.
-This analysis expresses that it is clearly understood how the course has helped me in my development as a project manager.